naiikaa/IR2025/kasselMap/readme.md

 4. **(Optional) Enrich the Map**
    Use authoring tools (e.g., RoadRunner) to add 3D assets and details required for stable physics and realistic perception.

-## Reproducibility Notes
-- Use neutral paths (e.g., `~/project/maps/kassel/`) and pin tool versions in your environment.
-- Record the extract provider and timestamp (e.g., BBBike export date) for provenance.
-- Keep this optional workflow separate from the main CARLA + ROS2 documentation.

 ## References
 - Official CARLA Docs — *Building Maps → Importing OpenStreetMap*